-- Click here for information from Georgia Department of Labor, Mandatory Filing by Employers for Partial Claims. - Click here for information from Georgia Department of Labor, Partial Claims (Emergency rule). - The U.S. Equal Employment Opportunity Commission (EEOC) publicly posted a prerecorded online webinar addressing questions arising under any of the Federal Equal Employment Opportunity Laws and the COVID-19 pandemic to its website www.eeoc.gov on March 27. - The webinar is devoted to answering questions submitted in advance about how to respond to the COVID-19 pandemic in light of the federal employment nondiscrimination laws.
-The webinar addresses the ADA, the Age Discrimination in Employment Act (ADEA), Title VII, and GINA, as these are the laws the EEOC enforces. - The webinar supplements the COVID-19 publications already issued by the EEOC, including the "What You Should Know About the ADA, the Rehabilitation Act, and COVID-19" and "Pandemic Preparedness in the Workplace and the Americans with Disabilities Act". - US Dept of Labor has provided additional quidance for implementation of emergency paid leave, sick leave and family leave under the Families First Coronavirus Response Act (FFCRA) which takes effect on April 1, 2020. - The GCN Nonprofit Consulting Group is offering complimentary Rapid Response Consulting sessions for nonprofits working to recover and respond.
-The Rapid
+- Click here for information from Georgia Department of Labor, Mandatory Filing by Employers for Partial Claims. - Click here for information from Georgia Department of Labor, Partial Claims (Emergency rule). - The U.S. Equal Employment Opportunity Commission (EEOC) publicly posted a prerecorded online webinar addressing questions arising under any of the Federal Equal Employment Opportunity Laws and the COVID-19 pandemic to its website www.eeoc.gov. - The webinar is devoted to answering questions submitted in advance about how to respond to the COVID-19 pandemic in light of the federal

+- employment nondiscrimination laws.
+The webinar addresses the ADA, the Age Discrimination in Employment Act (ADEA), Title VII, and GINA, as these are the laws the EEOC enforces. - The webinar supplements the COVID-19 publications already issued by the EEOC, including the "What You Should Know About the ADA, the Rehabilitation Act, and COVID-19" and "Pandemic Preparedness in the Workplace and the Americans with Disabilities Act". - US Dept of Labor provided additional quidance for implementation of emergency paid leave, sick leave and family leave under the Families First Coronavirus Response Act (FFCRA) which took effect April 1, 2020.